kevinfreeman1101/Lazarus/Modernized_Texts/G.R.S. Mead/Drafts/MEAD-Apollonius of Tyana.md

 ## STATUS

-Draft; this content features the full modernized text, but has not yet been edited for structure and/or correction.
+Draft; This document has been edited for readability and structure.
+TOC links are functional.

+TODO: Footnote links

 **Begin Text**